getndazn/dazn-lambda-powertools/README.md

 * support correlation IDs

-* debug logs are turned off in production

-* debug logs are sampled for 1% of invocations
+* debug logs are turned off in production, and are instead sampled for 1% of invocations

 * debug logging decisions are respected by all the functions on a call chain